 Reusing code blocks through procedures need not be restricted to a single app.
-There are many procedures, like convertListToText, that could be used in just about any app you create.
-In practice, organizations and programming communities build up code libraries of procedures for their domains of interest-for example, a code library of animation procedures.
+There are many procedures, such as listToText, that you could use in just about any app you create.
+In practice, organizations and programming communities build up code libraries of procedures for their domains of interest.

-Typically, programming languages provide an "import" utility that allows for including library code in any app.
-App Inventor doesn't yet have such a utility, but one is being developed.
-In the meantime, you can create procedures in a special "library app" and begin new app development by saving a new copy of that app and working from it.
+Typically, programming languages provide an import utility through which you can include library code in any app.
+App Inventor doesn't yet have such a utility.
+The only way to share procedures is to create a special library app and begin new app development by saving a new copy of that app and working from it.